• Free & Fast Delivery

 Features

-USB chargers, LED screen displays, docking stations, are only some of the exciting features you can have on a modern mobility scooter!
+USB chargers, LED screen displays, and docking stations are only some of the exciting features you can have on a modern mobility scooter!
+You can also go for accessibility features like holders for walking sticks and storage baskets.

 Be sure to read product specifications not only for the technical information you require, but for the features you want.